Sampling the World

 Fig 7: Audio recording setup

-The recorded bits can further be retrived from the memory and fed to a digital to analog converter software in your phone which converts it back to analog signal and outputs it via speaker.
-Here’s a picture showing the entire picture.
+The recorded bits can be retrieved from memory and fed to a digital-to-analog converter software in your phone, which converts it back to an analog signal and outputs it via the speaker.
+Here’s a picture showing the entire process.

 recording